CORES Research Group Members

 Christopher earned his Masters of Science degree in the DeCaluwe Lab in Summmer, 2016.
 Thesis topic: "Multimodal evaluation of the lithium ion battery solid electrolyte interphase: Quantifying elementary chemistry via in operando neutron refectivity and electrochemical quartz crystal microbalance."

-Christopher is currently pursuing a degree in Computer Science at University of Colorado, Colorado Springs.
+Christopher is currently pursuing a graduate degree in Computer Science at University of Colorado, Colorado Springs.